kevinsuedmersen/hadoop-sandbox/README.md

 view the notebook `jupyter-spark/work/tests/movie_dataframe.ipynb`

 ## Simple RSpark app
-First, download the drivers from [here](https://www.progress.com/jdbc/apache-hadoop-hive), unzip all files in it and then copy the files into `jupyter-spark/drivers/`.
+First, download the drivers from [cloudera](https://www.cloudera.com/downloads/connectors/hive/jdbc/2-6-2.html) (yes, cloudera drivers should also work for Apache Hadoop distributions), unzip all files in it and then copy the files into `jupyter-spark/drivers/`.